ledgersmb/LedgerSMB/.github/ISSUE_TEMPLATE/new-release.md

 # Post release steps:

 * [ ] Change ledgersmb-docker default branch to the new stable release branch
+* [ ] Remove "Draft" status from 1.9 related items on ledgersmb.org
 * [ ] Update the version number of the 'master' branch:
   * [ ] Update README.md reference to 'prepare for first use'
 * [ ] Update the screenshots